-Areas of improvement and recommendations by EEC Actions Taken by the Institution EEC's final recommendations and comments on the HEI's response Resources available at UCY, for example computational resources, appear under-utilised to us.
-We recommend that the Universities reconsider the resources they may be able to offer to the programme, including to support the implementation of some of the recommendations in this report.
-This section is Not Applicable (NA) for COS.
-The response to this comment is included in the final remarks section.
+Areas of improvement and For Official Use ONLY Actions Taken by the Institution recommendations by EEC This section is Not Applicable (NA) Choose level of compliance: Resources available at UCY, for for COS.
+The response to this example computational comment is included in the final resources, appear under-utilised remarks section. to us.
+We recommend that the Universities reconsider the resources they may be able to offer to the programme, including to support the